Cote d'Azur tourism & sightseeing

 For convenience we have explored the entire coast below from west to east.

-The Cote d'Azur can be considered as starting to the east of Marseille with the eastern part of the Bouches-du-Rhone department, although the pretty resort of Carry-le-Rouet (en route for Martygues) is to the west of the city.
+The Cote d'Azur starts to the east of Marseille in the east of the Bouches-du-Rhone department, although the pretty resort of Carry-le-Rouet is to the west of the city.
+The important highlights start just a short distance east of Marseille at Cassis and with a chance to explore the stunning rocky coastline of the Calanques of Marseille.

 It is also from Cassis that you can follow the highest coastal cliffs in France around the headland to La Ciotat.
 From here we leave the Bouches-du-Rhone department and enter the Var....

 See our travel guide for Bouches-du-Rhone

-The first place you will pass in the Var is the port of Saint-Cyr-sur-Mer, then quickly reaching the pleasant resort at Bandol - very popular and also a great opportunity to sample the highly regarded local wines.
+The first place you will reach in the Var is the port of Saint-Cyr-sur-Mer, then quickly reaching the pleasant resort at Bandol - very popular and also a great opportunity to sample the highly regarded local wines.
 The resort of Sanary-sur-Mer is just a couple of kilometres along the coast to the south-east of Bandol.

 Continue passed Toulon, a large town and French naval base, to reach the town of Hyeres, and the stunning Iles d'Hyeres (includes the Ile du Levant, Porquerolles and Port Cros) just off the coast to the east of Toulon.
 A visit to the islands of the Iles d'Hyeres is a chance to enjoy one of the most beautiful natural environments along the Riviera.

-Continue east to La Lavandou - just a short distance inland from here we suggest a detour to visit the village of Bormes-les-Mimosas - then continue to reach Rayol-Canadel-sur-Mer and the Domaine du Rayol, an area of natural beauty so important that it is listed as one of the official 'Grand Sites of France'.
+Continue east to Le Lavandou.
+Just a short distance inland from here you should visit the village of Bormes-les-Mimosas (one of our favourite villages in France) then continue to reach Rayol-Canadel-sur-Mer and the Domaine du Rayol, an area of natural beauty so important that it is listed as one of the official 'Grand Sites of France'.

 You will next reach the attractive resorts at Cavalaire-sur-Mer and La Croix-Valmer.
 A short diversion from here will allow you to enjoy the exceptional views from the 'twin villages' of Ramatuelle and Gassin before continuing on to Saint-Tropez.